 - a 45 minute conference call between key institutional representatives and the external review team.

-The summary document, which is sent to the campus, outlines the team's perceptions of the institution's strengths and the lines of inquiry that will guide the Accreditation Visit.
+The Lines of Inquiry document, which was sent to the campus on October 9, 2017, outlines the team's perceptions of the institution's strengths and the lines of inquiry that will guide the Accreditation Visit.

 Additional information about the Offsite Review is available here.